-Before you go into some “interview mode training” and some of you parroting “standard responses” to equally “standard questions”, PAUSE..!
-Do a little bit of exploration, some introspection and arrive at a “sweet spot” that’s unique to you.
-You will be authentic and good employers will pay a premium to such professionals than cookie cutter /imitators.
-Please keep in mind that the guys who got ahead of the pack didn’t do what the pack did; but took the road less traveled and in the end that made all the difference!
+Before you go into some ‘interview training’ mode and start preparing your standard responses to the equally standard questions, PAUSE!
+Explore a little bit more, introspect, and arrive at a ‘sweet spot’ that is unique for you and shows your personality, separating you from the herd.
+If you are authentic during your interview, your employers will be willing to pay a premium for you compared to the other cookie cutter imitations out there.
+Please keep in mind that the guys who got ahead of the pack didn’t do what the pack did.
+They took the road less travelled and in the end that made all the difference!

 Here’s a sample list of questions that should lead to some interesting personal discoveries:

 - What are you best at doing?
 It is amazing how many people spend years trying to get good at what they’re bad at instead of getting better at what they’re good at.

 - What talents do you have that you haven’t developed?
 Don’t say none.